One Acre Buildable Rationale

 As more and more property is developed in Chisago County, it is inevitable that marginal pieces of property, which may not be suitable for development, will be proposed for subdivision.

+On the average septic system installation requires that approximately 5,000 square feet of area be tested (soil borings and percolation rates).
 The one acre of area was chosen as it would be a way to determine whether or not the new parcel would be able to support a new house, outbuildings, septic treatment, and back up septic sites for the future.
-Noting that a building site should have at least twenty percent of it deemed buildable.
-On the typical 5 acre parcel, one acre is ensuring that 20% of it is buildable.

 Mottling can appear as splotchy patches of red, brown or gray in the soil and can show that at some point in time the water table rises to that point and remains long enough to cause ‘iron staining’ or anaerobic conditions.

 The mere location of a property cannot tell whether or not the area will be buildable.
-Property located by a river or low area can sometimes have acceptable percolation rates, depending on the soils.
-For example, many of the areas along the St. Croix river in Chisago County are actually comprised mostly of gravel thereby allowing not only septic systems, but in-ground trenches where one might think a mound system would be required.
+Property located by a river or low area can sometimes perc fine dependant on the soils.
+For example, many of the areas along the St. Croix river in Chisago County are actually comprised mostly of gravel thereby allowing not only septic systems, but in ground trenches whereone might think a mound system would be required.
 On the other hand, for whatever geological reason, perched water table, etc., some sites including those on a hill may not pass soils tests.

-When it happens that a person brings a soils test (percolation test) to the Environmental Services, counter staff cannot tell them immediately whether or not it 'passes.'
+When it happens that a person brings a soils test (perc test) to the Environmental Services counter staff cannot tell them immediately whether or not it ‘passes’.
 Staff can examine the findings and discuss the type of system that should go in provided the test is correct.
-Until the soil borings are actually field verified by zoning staff, and they concur with the tester's findings a permit won't be issued, or a plat approved.
+Until the soil borings are actually field verified by zoning staff, and they concur with the tester’s findings a permit won’t be issued, or a plat approved.

 Unfortunately, soils identification is somewhat subjective.
-On occasion a soil tester will not call mottling within the first 12 inches, but during ground truthing several members of the Environmental Services staff will concur that it exists.
-Since staff has undergone extensive soils training, has had years of field experience, and is unbiased (as not being hired to conduct the soils test), their decision is considered to be final.
+On occasion a soil tester will not call mottling within the first twelve inches, but during groundtruthing several members of the Environmental Services staff will concur that it exists.
+Since staff has undergone extensive soils training, has had years of field experience, and is unbiased (as not being hired to conduct the soils test),their decision is considered to be final.
 This is the best way to be consistent in a sometimes difficult situation.